ToucanProtocol/toucan-sdk/README.md

 **What if you only have the name or symbol of the project?**

-That's where subgraph queries come in handy. (and we have plenty of those 😉)
+That's where subgraph queries come in handy. (and we have plenty of those 😉) - But feel free to also [create your own](#custom-queries).

 ## Fetching a TCO2 by its symbol